SOUMIK-2002/ToDo-CLI/README.md

 📁 **ToDo-CLI**
 ├─ `todo.py` – Main Python CLI Application
-├─ `tasks.txt` – Auto-generated file to store tasks
+├─ `tasks.txt` – The output is saved in this file
 └─ `README.md` – This beautiful documentation

 ---